GRE Flashcards · Set 1

 reserved, quiet, silent

-She was reticent about her past, avoiding questions with vague answers.
+about her past, avoiding questions with vague answers.

 substantiate